zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 -------------------------------------------

-When accessing an individual element of a global vector or array provided by a compute or fix, or data from a specific atom, and index in square brackets ("[ ]") must be provided and must be in a valid range.
+When accessing an individual element of a global vector or array provided by a compute or fix or data from a specific atom, an index in square brackets ("[ ]") must be provided and must be in a valid range.
 While LAMMPS is written in C++ these indices start at 1 (i.e. similar to Fortran), so any value smaller than 1 will trigger this error.
 But also too large